In a nutshell

 • Central Park North (110th St.)

-A single ride (30 minutes) costs around 5 dollars.
-You can pay either with the Citi Bike app by credit card or Apple Pay/Google Pay or at a Citi Bike station by credit/debit card.
-Cash isn’t accepted.
+A single ride (30 minutes) costs around $5.
+You can pay via the Citi Bike app by credit card or Apple Pay/Google Pay, or at a Citi Bike station by credit or debit card.
+Cash is not accepted.

-At the end of the 30-minute tour, you can either book an additional 30 minutes or return your Citi Bike to a station.
+At the end of the 30-minute ride, you can either book an additional 30 minutes or return your Citi Bike to a station.

-Alternatively, Another option is to join a guided bike tour through Central Park.
+Alternatively, you can join a guided bike tour through Central Park.

 Jogging in Central Park

 Jogging in Central Park?
-That also works really well
+That works out great too

 Jogging in Central Park?
-That’s a great option too
+That works out great too

-Central Park is also a dream for joggers.
-Especially in the morning before 9 am.
+Central Park is a dream for joggers too — especially in the morning before 9 AM.

-One of the most popular and beautiful running trails in Central Park is the Reservoir Loop.
-The route is 2.54 kilometers long and takes you on soft gravel paths around the Jacqueline Kennedy Onassis Reservoir with skyline views.
+One of the most popular and scenic running routes is the Reservoir Loop.
+The route is 1.58 miles long and takes you along soft gravel paths around the Jacqueline Kennedy Onassis Reservoir with skyline views the whole way.

-We have marked the route in red on our map above.
+We’ve marked the route above on our map in red.

-Before you head out, here are a few helpful tips:
+Before you head out, here are a few pointers:

 • Watch out for cyclists on the main paths